guidoerfen/miniature-component/README.md

 Find the 2nd-level keys such as `person`, `address`, `person_manager`, `mysql_wrapper`, and `person_access` repeated in the `args` sub-branches with an `@`-prefix added.
 This is how classes are mapped as arguments (`args`) for the constructor injection.
 The naming is completely your choice.
-Consider namespacing.
+Consider name-spacing.
 As mentioned above, equal keys will lead to overrides.
 This is for the realisation of [environment-based overrides](#environment-based-overrides).